Kindergarten, schools and higher education

 If the child has been tested, the test result must be available before the child can return to kindergarten / school, regardless of whether the child no longer has symptoms.
 Everyone who is diagnosed with covid-19 must be in isolation, and followed up by the health service in the municipality.

 Children who have had a respiratory infection (not COVID-19) can return to kindergarten/school once their general condition has improved.
 This applies even if some symptoms still linger, such as snot (irrespective of colour of the mucus) and occasional cough.
-Such lingering symptoms are common for younger children after recovering from a respiratory infection.
 This applies if the symptoms can be linked to the preceding respiratory infection and the symptoms are not new or increasing.

 The Norwegian Institute of Public Health has built a flowchart to help parents assess whether or not a child with respiratory symptoms need to stay at home (FHI.no).